top of page

 • Tax Advisory:

-• Tax Planning: Bestar with expertise in Japanese tax law can help optimize the tax efficiency of the TK/GK structure.
+• Tax Planning: Bestar, with expertise in Japanese tax law, can help optimize the tax efficiency of the TK/GK structure.
 This includes advising on pass-through taxation and withholding tax implications.

 • Tax Compliance: Ensuring compliance with Japanese tax reporting requirements is essential.
 Bestar can assist with this process.